ChengxiSHE/LLM4OuU/README.md

 This repository contains the official implementation for paper "Crossroads of Optimization under Uncertainty: How to Choose the Optimal Model"

 #### Notice
 We provide a first-order moment method here, but it is not mentioned in the paper.
-This is because the first-order moment method can be transformed into box RO.
+This is because the first-order moment method can be transformed into box RO in decoupled scenario.

 #### Installation
 ```